 Now, you can run the Ping command in the command prompt to verify the network connection.
-Please click the Start menu on your desktop, select run tab, type cmd in the field, and then type ping 192.168.1.1 on the next screen, and then press Enter.
+Please click the Start menu on your desktop, select run tab, type cmd or command in the field and press Enter.
+Type ping 192.168.1.1 on the next screen, and then press Enter.

-If the result displayed is similar to the screen below, the connection between your PC and the Router has been established.
+If the result displayed is similar to the screen below, the connection between your PC and the modern router has been established.